Convergence of deterministic growth models: Introduction

 Since regularity plays no role, we are able to study very general and broad settings of deterministic growth models with nonsmooth generating (height) functions.
 This leads in the limit to some unusual PDE with discontinuities.
 Moreover, the scaling need not always be parabolic. \vs

-Our method also simplifies a recent work of the first author (Chatterjee~\cite{C}), whose main focus was convergence to the deterministic Kardar--Parisi--Zhang (KPZ) equation.
-The results of \cite{C}, which were based on linear PDE estimates requiring higher ($C^2$) regularity, imposed more assumptions on the height generating function.
+Our method greatly simplifies a recent work of the first author (Chatterjee~\cite{C}; see also \cite{C3}), whose main focus was convergence of smooth height functions to the deterministic Kardar--Parisi--Zhang (KPZ) equation.
+The results of \cite{C}, which were based on linear PDE estimates requiring higher ($C^2$) regularity, imposed more assumptions.

 \vs